pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

 Domain model
 ============

 Let's start with the domain model.

-The state of an event sourced application is determined by a sequence of events.
-So we need to define some events.
+Since the state of an event sourced application is determined by a sequence of events, so we need to define some events.

 Domain events
 -------------